asu-cis-capstone/rtransportation/README.md

-# rtransportation
-Repo for project rtransportation
+rTransportation is platform offering shared-ride services for ASU students who live on campus and do not have sufficient transportation.
+It intended to seamlessly connect drivers and passengers to promote community engagement through voluntary ride services.

+CIS 440 Team: Hao Li

-Matthew Nevitt
+Matt Nevitt

 Nick Copeland
-Hao Li

-rtransportation is a project aimed at making it easier for students at asu to meet up and connect in order to share transportation and get around tempe.
+Ayodele Kalejaiye

+Key Meansurements:

+the # of drivers who sign up

-The measurement plan will be to measure the amount of people that sign up for the app and reuse the app.
+the # of users who sign up and make requests

+the % of surveyed users who sign up

+the # of users who invite a friend to the app

+the overall customer satisfaction/services of quality

+the quality of feedback obtained from users